studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## What's new

 ***2024-06-20***
-- Command lines has been updated:
+- Command lines has been updated.
+You can now use:
 ```
 npm run get:wp
 npm run build:dev